• two - tell me •

 How he obtained it, my father once explained to me as follows: 'Our armies drove the Frost Giants back into the heart of their own world.
 The cost was great.
 In the end, their king fell, and the source of their power was taken from them.'

-'Not quite the way the prophecy foretold, is it not?
-You see, I overheard you and Mother that day after the dance.
+'Not quite the way the prophecy foretold it, is it not?
+You see, I overheard you and Mother that day after that blasted dance.
 I know.
-I know our souls are connected,' I say.
+I know Y/n and I are connected,' I say.
 Then I pause.

 'Whatever our souls are made of, hers and mine are the same,' I breathe out, the words barely a whisper as I recall her warm back pressed securely against my cool chest, book in hand, reading to me.

 Emotions threaten to overwhelm me, and my chest aches for her being perfectly, tenderly engulfed by my body.
 I should be with her right now.
-Instead, I am here, with the enemy.'We are meant to be together.
-Those were your words!
-Do you remember none of that?'
-My voice feels like a foreign substance on my lips.
-I'm certain, were I to face him, the burning that is clawing at my innards so relentlessly would spill out.
-Unforgiving and unfiltered.
+Instead, I am here, with the enemy.